mrniceguy127/mrniceguy127/README.md

 Status:
 - Ideas also brewing related to RetroArch, though I'm not certain yet.
 - mandelbrot-gen: Tinkering...
 Zooms work.
-- I generally like to get started on things before saying them, but I'm probably going to try and implement an AES encryption algorithm in C# for learning purposes.
+- I generally like to get started on things before talking about them, but I'm probably going to try and implement an AES encryption algorithm in C# for learning purposes.
 Not real world use!!!
 - osu-wine-install-script: Will soon add script for installing ThePoon's wine patch / other improvements.
 - Too many ideas in the works too!
 Like Castlevania III related stuff.